 By Katie Moosbrugger

-Who's counting down the days to lazy summer afternoons, cooling off at the pool, and dreamy beach vacations?
-Who are we kidding?
 For lots of moms, summertime can be anything but relaxing.
-From endless sunscreen latherings (one of my biggest pet peeves) - to constant monitoring of your little toddler's every last move near water - to your never-ending quest to find comfort for you child and yourself in the hot, salty sun...summer break can be downright exhausting.
+From endless sunscreen latherings (one of my biggest pet peeves) – to constant monitoring of your little toddler’s every last move near water – to your never-ending quest to find comfort for you child and yourself in the hot, salty sun…summer break can be downright exhausting.
 Yet these tasks are a rite of passage for every mom.
 They must be tackled, no matter how challenging or time-consuming.
-So today, thanks to our friends at Babies R Us, I'm featuring clever products and suggestions that can help moms reclaim their sanity while enjoying a safe, sun-filled summer!
+So today I’m featuring clever products and ideas (thanks to suggestions from the TMoM team) that can help moms reclaim their sanity while enjoying a safe, sun-filled summer

 Lots of these suggestions come from products you already use around the house, or can easily add to your beach bag or your packing lists this summer!